NVlabs/stylegan/README.md

 3. The results are written to a newly created directory `results/<ID>-<DESCRIPTION>`.
 4. The training may take several days (or weeks) to complete, depending on the configuration.

-By default, the `train.py` is configured to train the highest-quality StyleGAN (configuration F in Table 1) for the FFHQ dataset at 1024&times;1024 resolution using 8 GPUs.
+By default, `train.py` is configured to train the highest-quality StyleGAN (configuration F in Table 1) for the FFHQ dataset at 1024&times;1024 resolution using 8 GPUs.
 Please note that we have used 8 GPUs in all of our experiments.
 Training with fewer GPUs may not produce identical results &ndash; if you wish to compare against our technique, we strongly recommend using the same number of GPUs.

 Expected training time for 1024&times;1024 resolution using Tesla V100 GPUs: